Historical centre of Ostrava

-The old apartment buildings in the city’s centre show the pre-war Jewish influence on the city’s development.
-The New City Hall is also impressive, with its breathtaking views of the entire city, the Beskydy and the Jeseníky Mountains, and of Poland.
+The old tenement houses in the centre do not deny the pre-war Jewish influence on the development of the city.
+The New Town Hall is an impressive building with a beautiful view of the whole town, the Beskydy Mountains, the Jeseníky Mountains and Poland.

 Contact